-The Northern Grampians Shire Council Arts and Culture Grants are open for two Rounds each year.
+The Northern Grampians Shire Council Arts and Culture Grants are open for two rounds each year.
 Applications are accepted from local community not-for-profit groups and organisations that align with our Arts and Culture Strategy objectives to create:

-- An inclusive creative community, through participation. - A well-respected and connected arts community, by raising the profile of the aforementioned. - Activated town centres and rural communities, through the celebration of place.
+- An inclusive creative community, through participation. - A well-respected and connected arts community, by raising the profile. - Activated town centres and rural communities, through the celebration of place.